-Pupils will only be given prescription or non-prescription medicines after parents have completed a consent form (Template B) - (except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents.
-In such cases the school will encourage the pupil to involve their parents while respecting their right to confidentiality).
+Pupils will only be given prescription or non-prescription medicines after Parent/Carers have completed a consent form (Template B) - (except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the Parent/Carers.
+In such cases the school will encourage the pupil to involve their Parent/Carers while respecting their right to confidentiality).

-When no longer required, medicines will be returned to the parent to arrange for safe disposal.
+When no longer required, medicines will be returned to the Parent/Carer to arrange for safe disposal.
 Sharps boxes will be used for the disposal of needles and other sharps.